gamagnolo/quarkus-amqbroker/README.md

-# Quarkus/AMQ Broker interaction via AMQP 1.0
+# Quarkus-AMQ Broker interaction via AMQP 1.0
 This project allows, automatically and quickly through a Bash script, to run locally two Quarkus applications and an AMQ Broker interacting with each other via the AMQP 1.0 protocol.

 ## Table of contents